elixir-lang/elixir-lang.github.com/_posts/2024-03-05-veeps-elixir-case.markdown

 With buy-in from management, the plan was set in motion.
 They had two outstanding goals:

-* Prepare the platform to welcome the most famous artists in the world
+* Prepare the platform to welcome the most famous artists in the world.
-* Build their own team of engineers to help innovate and evolve the product
+* Build their own team of engineers to help innovate and evolve the product.

 Vincent knew that hiring right-fit technical people can take time and he didn't want to rush the process.
 Hence, he hired [DockYard](https://dockyard.com/) to rebuild the system while simultaneously searching for the right candidates to build out the team.